minprog/cs50x/hello/index.md

 As soon as you're done, submit your `hello.c` implementation, below!

-1. Toward CS50 IDE's top-left corner, within its "file browser" (not within a terminal window), control-click or right-click your `hello.c` file (that's within your `~/problems/hello` directory) and then select **Download**.
-You should find that your browser has downloaded `hello.c`.

-2. Make sure you are signed in to **this** website!
+1. Make sure you are signed in to this website!

-4. In the form below, choose the file that you just downloaded.
+1. In the form below, browse to your `Programming` directory to find `hello.c`.

-4. Press "Submit for grading".
+1. Press "Submit for grading".
 Presto!

 Your program will then again be checked using `check50` and the result will be recorded on this website.
-Should the check fail on this website, double-check if your code still works well in the IDE!
+Should the check fail on this website, double-check if your code still works well on your own computer by compiling and running!